kevinolega/businessideasph/about.md

 title: About
 permalink: /about/
 ---
-Business Ideas Philippines

-Business Ideas Philippines is a resource site that contains a collection of essays, articles, interviews and reference of anything business related.
+Business Ideas Philippines is a website managed by Kevin Olega.

-Topics include:

-- Business Ideas
-- Business Software
-- Start up ideas
-- Best Business Practices
-- Outsourcing Business Processes
-- Marketing Business Online
-- Business Book and Podcast Notes
-- and many more!

-Business Ideas Philippines is currently curated by [Kevin Olega](http://kevinolega.com).
+The mission of Business Ideas is simple.

+We help entrepreneurs execute business tasks.

+This website has:

+- Blogposts of business ideas.
+- A directory of service providers that will help with your business.